-When the software development process comes to an end, and the application of interest needs to be decommissioned, you may find yourself in a situation where you need to delete a GitHub repository.
+After the software development process ends and an application needs to be decommissioned, developers may find themselves in a situation where they need to delete a GitHub repository.

-Repository deletion isn’t an onerous tasks, but GitHub does make you jump through a minor hoop or two to accomplish the task.
-After all, it shouldn’t be so easy to delete a GitHub repository that it might possibly happen by accident.
+Repository deletion isn’t an onerous task, but GitHub does make developers jump through a minor hoop or two to accomplish it.
+After all, it shouldn’t be so easy to delete a GitHub repository that it can happen accidentally.
 But it’s not that difficult either.
-Just be sure that if you want to delete a GitHub repo that you’re prepared to enter the Danger Zone.
+Just be sure that if a developer wants to delete a GitHub repo that they’re prepared to enter the Danger Zone.

 - Ensure you have logged into the GitHub admin console